OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ## Improve lookup calculation time

+In Excel 16.0.9126.2xxx onwards VLOOKUP, HLOOKUP and MATCH for exact match on unsorted data is much faster than ever before when looking up multiple columns (or rows with HLOOKUP) from the same table range.

-Lookups are frequently significant calculation obstructions.
+That said, for earlier Excel versions, Lookups continue to be frequently significant calculation obstructions.
 Fortunately, there are many ways of improving lookup calculation time.
 If you use the exact match option, the calculation time for the function is proportional to the number of cells scanned before a match is found.
 For lookups over large ranges, this time can be significant.

 Lookup time using the approximate match options of **VLOOKUP**, **HLOOKUP**, and **MATCH** on sorted data is fast and is not significantly increased by the length of the range you are looking up.
 Characteristics are the same as binary search.